Karoo scrub robin

-The Karoo scrub robin (Cercotrichas coryphaeus) or Karoo robin is a species of bird in the family Muscicapidae.
+The Karoo scrub robin (Tychaedon coryphoeus) or Karoo robin is a species of bird in the family Muscicapidae.
 It is found in Lesotho, Namibia, and South Africa.
 Its natural habitats are dry shrubland and Mediterranean-type shrubby vegetation.
+This species was formerly placed in the genus Cercotrichas.

 Description

 It is 17 cm long and weighs 19 g.
 The upperparts are drab greyish brown; the face with a narrow, white supercilium above thin black eye-stripe.
 Partial whitish eye-ring below eye.
 Closed tail darker than rump and mantle.
 Upper wing coverts and flight feathers brown, underwing dull buffy brown.
 Bill black, eyes brown and legs as well as feet black.

 Song calls vary between individuals, e.g. chip, swee-chipswirraree, seeep-seeep-treeeeyer, repeated 5 – 10 times.

 Habitat

 Favours bare ground beneath ca. 1 m high vegetation and can be found in the low shrublands of the Karoo and Namaqualand in South Africa, in drainage line woodland.
 Also occasionally seen among tall vegetation at the base of farm dam walls.